-The Company will, at the end of each reporting period, disclose in its annual report the number of times the Committee met throughout the period and the individual attendances of the members at those meetings is to be disclosed.
-For the
+The Company, at the end of each reporting period, discloses in its annual report the number of times the PRC met throughout the period and the individual attendances of the members at those meetings.
+For the reporting period ended 30 June 2024, this information was disclosed in the Directors' Report (Annual Report at page 23).